energyscope/EnergyScope_multi_criteria/README.md

  moret.stefano@gmail.com or gauthierLimpens@gmail.com

 # Content #
-This folder contains the second release (v2, hourly LP) of the EnergyScope model.
+This version of the model corresponds to the one in [4].
 More recent releases are available @ the EnergyScope project repository: https://github.com/energyscope/EnergyScope
 This version of the model corresponds to the one in [4].
 The data used in this version of the model are documented in [1], Supplementary Material and [4].